bkuker/corvette/radio/README.md

 ## Attach AUX In

 This radio is mono, so combine the Left and Right channels with two 50 ohm resistors.
+Someone on the internet said 33-100 ohm is fine, so I used what I had.

 Cut the "AM AUD" trace, and attach the aux in to the AM/FM selector switch.